Market Update

 • France’s CAC 40: -2.3%

-Weaker industrial production in Germany and Italy, along with a sharp downgrade of Italy’s 2024 GDP forecast (from 1.2% to 0.6%), dampened sentiment.
-These internal vulnerabilities, combined with global trade frictions, left the Eurozone in a precarious position.
+Weaker-than-expected industrial production figures in both Germany and Italy, along with a sharp downgrade of Italy’s 2024 GDP growth forecast (from 1.2% down to 0.6%), significantly dampened investor sentiment.
+These internal economic vulnerabilities, combined with ongoing global trade frictions, left the Eurozone in a precarious position.

-Both the ECB and Bank of England stepped up monitoring.
-The BoE delayed several gilt auctions due to liquidity concerns.
-Even as UK GDP for February showed strong growth (+0.5% MoM, +1.4% YoY), markets remained cautious.
-The FTSE 100 dipped 1.1%, reflecting the disconnect between strong data and market risk perceptions.
+Both the European Central Bank (ECB) and the Bank of England (BoE) stepped up their monitoring of market conditions and economic data.
+The BoE notably delayed several gilt (UK government bond) auctions due to liquidity concerns in the market.
+Even as UK GDP data for February showed surprisingly strong growth (+0.5% month-over-month, +1.4% year-over-year), markets remained cautious.
+The FTSE 100 dipped 1.1%, reflecting the ongoing disconnect between some strong economic data points and broader market risk perceptions.

-Japan: Trade Pain with a Glimmer of Hope
+Japan: Experiencing Trade Pain with Only a Glimmer of Hope

-Japan, though included in the temporary U.S. tariff pause, remained under a 25% levy on auto exports.
-This weighed on equities:
+Japan, though included in the temporary U.S. tariff pause on some goods, remained under a significant 25% levy on its auto exports to the U.S. This continued trade pressure weighed on Japanese equities:

 • Nikkei 225: -0.6%

-The yen strengthened to 142/USD as investors sought safe havens, prompting concern from Japanese officials.
-Despite the volatility, BoJ Governor Ueda reiterated the intention to normalize monetary policy, separating Japan from other global central banks leaning dovish.
+The Japanese yen strengthened to 142 against the U.S. dollar as some investors sought safe-haven assets, a development that prompted concern from Japanese officials about the currency's impact on exporters.
+Despite the market volatility and trade concerns, Bank of Japan (BoJ) Governor Ueda reiterated the central bank's intention to normalize monetary policy, a stance that separates Japan from other global central banks currently leaning more dovish.

 • Shanghai Composite: -3.1%